CMS PYTHIA 8 colour reconnection tunes based on underlying-event data: Introduction

 \section{Introduction}

 Monte Carlo (MC) event generators, such as \PYTHIAviii~\cite{pythia8}, are indispensable tools for measurements at the LHC proton-proton (pp) collider.
 To provide an accurate description of high-energy collisions, both the hard scattering and the so-called underlying event (UE) are computed for each simulated event.
-In the hard scattering process, two initial partons interact with a large exchange of transverse momentum ($\pt > \mathcal{O}(\GeVns{})$).
+In the hard scattering process, two initial partons interact with a large exchange of transverse momentum, $\pt > \mathcal{O}(\GeVns{})$ (we use natural units with $c=1$ throughout the paper).
 The UE represents additional activity occurring at lower energy scales that accompany the hard scattering.
 It consists of multiple-parton interactions (MPIs), initial- and final-state radiation (ISR and FSR), and beam-beam remnants (BBR).
 According to Quantum Chromodynamics (QCD), strong interactions are affected by colour charges that are carried by quarks and gluons.
 All of the coloured partons produced by these components are finally combined to form colourless hadrons through the hadronisation process.

 Particularly relevant for the characterisation of the UE are the MPI, which consist of additional 2-to-2 parton-parton interactions occurring within the single collision event.
-With increasing collision energy, the interaction probability for partons at small longitudinal momentum fractions also increases, which enhances MPI contributions.
+With increasing collision energy, the interaction probability for partons with small longitudinal momentum fractions also increases, which enhances MPI contributions.

 The \PYTHIAviii generator regularises the cross sections of the primary hard scattering processes and MPIs with respect to the perturbative 2-to-2 parton-parton differential cross section through an energy-dependent dampening parameter \ptzero, which depends on the centre-of-mass energy $\sqrt{s}$.
 The energy dependence of the \ptzero parameter in \PYTHIAviii is described with a power law function of the form \begin{linenomath}